pgorzelany/xapi-wrapper/docs/docs.md

 ###Wrapper.conn_status

-Returns the current status of the connection
+Returns the current status of the connection:
+- 0: Not connected
+- 1: Connected
+- 2: Closed
+- 3: Error

 ###Wrapper.stream_status

 Returns the current status of the stream
+- 0: Not connected
+- 1: Connected
+- 2: Closed
+- 3: Error